gravitational/careers/challenges/frontend/challenge.md

 To help you out, we’ve composed a list of things that previously resulted in a no-pass from the interview team:

 - Scope creep.
 Candidates have tried to implement too much and ran out of time, energy.

-- Avoid using unnecessary 3d party dependencies.
+- Avoid using unnecessary 3rd party dependencies.
 - Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.
 - URL navigation is a big part of great UX, do not ignore it.
 - Keep your CSS simple but not simpler.
 Do not waste your time on animations, instead make sure that an extra character does not destroy your layout.

-- Make sure that your code is secured and your application is not vulnerable to CSRF/XSS attacks.
+- Make sure that your code is secured and your application is not vulnerable to common web security vulnerabilities.
 For a senior level, make sure you have a good crypto setup and secured session management.

 ## Scoring